ldtteam/MinecoloniesWiki/pages/src/source/tutorials/schematics.md

 Once you have the full area set, you can press Escape and the white outline of the scan area will stay in place.
 Go around it to double-check that everything you want is in the scan area.
 If the area contains multiple eligible anchor blocks (hut blocks, tag anchors or decoration controllers), you need to shift+left click the correct anchor block (e.g. the barracks hut block in a barracks schematic).
 When you are ready, you can right-click in the air again to get the GUI to display where you can enter your scan name.
 Then press the green checkmark to save the scan.

+SPECIAL NOTE: Do not rename the file after scanning, it MUST be scanned with the correct name.
+(1.18.2 and below)

 Scans are saved in `../minecolonies/scan/new/...` [1.18] or `*/blueprints/<yourplayername>/scans` [1.19]

 [1.18] Once the scans are saved, they need to be moved to the `../structurize/schematics/(folder)/file` if they are a <a href="#customhuts">custom hut</a>.